 Summit DD’s SSAs coordinate and connect people with developmental disabilities to individualized supports, like employment, in-home supports and transportation to name a few.
-Our SSAs also develop individual service plans, or ISPs, that act as the blueprint to connect you to providers in the community.
+Our SSAs also develop person-centered ISPs (individual service plans), that act as the blueprint to connect you to providers in the community.
 Service coordination is provided to people who are eligible for services at no cost.
 Your SSA works with you and your team to help you achieve your vision of a happy, satisfying life.

 Service and Support Administrators are the primary point of coordination, which means SSAs:

 - Work with you and your family to administer assessments and collect documentation that determines eligibility for services;

 - Coordinate assessments to determine what is important to you.
 SSAs spend the time with you to find out what is working and what is not working in your life;

 - Develop an ISP (using person-centered planning) that outlines what is important and then connect you to the provider of your choice;

 - Connect you to the providers and community resources you need to be successful;